This installation has now been removed, the arrticle has been left to show the participatory process.

-Croome is working with an emerging artist to develop and make new work responding to Robert Adam’s vision and designs at Croome.
+Croome has worked with an emerging artist to develop and make new work responding to Robert Adam’s vision and designs at Croome.

 A new art project at Croome

 After the success of the Plumlines the team at Croome are embarking on an exciting new co-production project, mentored by national artist Hew Locke.

 Locke is a world renowned artist with artworks owned by the Tate, the Victoria and Albert Museum and the British Museum to name a few.
 He specialises in a wide range of mediums which include sculpture, painting and photography, often within Locke’s work his ideas resonates with historical references and sites.